ericmoritz/comp-sci-papers/README.md

-This is a repository of public computer science papers
+This is a repository of public computer science papers and whitepapers

 Distributed Systems
 =====================